munificent/craftinginterpreters/book/strings.md

 These are two separate string literals.
 The compiler will make two separate calls to `copyString()`, create two distinct ObjString objects and store them as two constants in the chunk.
-They are different objects.
+They are different objects in memory.
 But our users (and thus we) expect strings to have value equality.
 The above expression should evaluate to `true`.
 That requires a little special support:

 ^code strings-equal (1 before, 1 after)